MadhuraBelsare1/card-developer/docs/gettingstarted/manage-developers.md

 ### Manage Developers

-**Step 1**: Invite developers to the Card Developer Workspace from the Memebers tab.
+**Step 1**: Invite developers to the Card Developer Workspace from the Members tab.

 ![](assets/images/invite-members.png)